DYMATICA assesses state/non-stage domain types: full spectrum warfare, counterterrorism, humanitarian crises, and asymmetric behaviors.

 DYMATICA is being extended so that it can assess how a combination of socioeconomic, geopolitical, military and environmental conditions, as well as the spreading of information and other societal contagion effects, affect the propensity for an adversary to attack.
 Also being developed is the ability to assess the resilience of that population and governmental institutions to these attacks.

-- DYMATICA is being coupled to a social media model to represent social metadata information and with detailed infrastructure network models to accurately simulate disruptions within a victim country’s infrastructure.
+- DYMATICA has been coupled to a social media model to represent social metadata information and with detailed infrastructure network models to accurately simulate disruptions within a victim country’s infrastructure.

-- DYMATICA is being coupled with infrastructure and social media models to develop a hybrid warfare assessment and training (HYWAAT) system.
+- DYMATICA has been coupled with infrastructure and social media models to develop a hybrid warfare assessment and training system.

-- Within the vulnerable society DYMATICA represents decision making of governmental, banking and media institutions.
+- Within the simulated vulnerable society, DYMATICA represents decision making of governmental, banking and media institutions.
 It also can represent high, medium, and low socio-economic status populations (SES; represented as groups A, B and C in the Figure).
-This could also include minority groups and their relationships with other minority groups, as well as the majority group and the institutions within that society.
+This can also include minority groups and their relationships with other minority groups, as well as the majority group and the institutions within that society.
 Also included in the form of adjustable parameters, are economic conditions, military capabilities, and general resources of the modeled country.

-- This is being developed by having a model that represents the decision elements (i.e., perceptions, motivations, intentions, behaviors and the like) for each group and institution entity within each actor.
+- This was developed by producing a model that represents the decision elements (i.e., perceptions, motivations, intentions, behaviors and the like) for each group and institution entity within each actor.
 Cue-related information is common to all modeled group and institution entities where each entity will perceive and respond according to their modeled decision calculus, such as their perceptions and motivations.

 Modeling the decision calculus of each entity comprises of capturing and representing key decision elements pertinent to those entities and the scenario.
 These are derived from reports and data with respect to a modeled entity’s perceptions, motivations, norms, and behavioral intentions associated with the scenario.
 This information is structured in a manner that characterizes both the shorter-term (six hours) and longer-term (such as one or more years) decision processes of institutions and populations.
 For example, in examining populations, short-term behaviors would be most relevant in responding to infrastructure disruptions.
 However, governmental institutions would need to respond to both short-term and longer-term disruptions, which would necessitate longer-term goals and policies to remedy the disruptions.